Section 122 of the Constitution of Australia: Territory courts

 A court created for a Territory under the territories power is not a "court created by Parliament" for the purposes of Chapter III of the Constitution, even if the law constituting the court was passed by the Federal Parliament.
 This means that the protections of judicial tenure or the mandatory retirement found in section 72 do not apply to judges of Territory courts.
-Territory criminal offences do not have to be heard before a jury as section 80 requires of an indictable Commonwealth offence.
+Indictable criminal offences against the law of a Territory do not have to be heard before a jury as section 80 requires of an indictable Commonwealth offense.
+Despite this separation of the Territory courts from the other courts, a law which confers a non-judicial power incompatible with the exercise of federal judicial power would be invalid under the rule in Kable.